-If an employer believes that the Commission does not have jurisdiction to deal with the unfair dismissal application, or the person is not eligible to make the application, then the employer can lodge a jurisdictional objection.
+If an employer believes that the Commission does not have jurisdiction to deal with the unfair dismissal application, or the person is not eligible to make the application, then the employer can lodge an objection.

-By lodging a jurisdictional objection the employer is saying that the Commission does not have the power to deal with the claim.
+By lodging an objection the employer is saying that the Commission does not have the power to deal with the claim.

-Making a jurisdictional objection will NOT stop an unfair dismissal application.
+Making an objection will NOT stop an unfair dismissal application.

 All forms are available on the Forms page of the Commission's website.